 Representatives of the opera troop paying respect to the Nine Lamps and the deities

 The show begins!
-Although ‘Lemon Grass’ kampong and the Hong San Temple committee are predominantly Hokkiens, the performance has traditionally been in Teochew.
+Although ‘Lemon Grass’ kampong and the Hong San Temple committee are predominantly Zhao An Hokkiens, the performance has traditionally been in Teochew.

 Receiving Ceremony: Before going to the Beach

 Devotees waiting for the beginning of invitation in Hong San Temple.

 The lion dance and dragon troupes from Shao Lin De Ying Tang 少林得英堂, which has a very close and historical relationship with Hong San temple, arrives.

 The lion dancers arrive to pay respects to the Nine Lamps and the stage holding the Sedan Chairs.
 The Sedan Chairs have been moved into the temple’s main prayer hall.